Skip to main content

 How should Psalm 45:6 be translated in v.
 8 — "Your throne, O God" (vocative) or "God is your throne" (nominative)?
 Does the original Hebrew resolve the ambiguity?

 The Son is called "God" in v.
 8, but v.
 9 says this Son has "your God" above him who anointed him.
-How can both be true simultaneously?
+This creates a tension that each tradition resolves differently — how do you account for both statements?

 When Psalm 102:25–27 (a YHWH text about creation) is applied to the Son in vv.
 10–12, is the author identifying the Son as YHWH, or using the text in a transferred sense?